thelfer/tfel/docs/web/hyperelasticity.md

 \]

-where \(\S^{v}=2\,\deriv{W^{v}}{\C}\) is the volumetric part of the the second Piola-Kirchhoff stress and
+where \(\S^{v}=2\,\deriv{W^{v}}{\C}\) is the volumetric part of the second Piola-Kirchhoff stress and
 \(\S^{i}=2\,\deriv{W^{i}}{\C}\) is the isochoric part.